-FERPA-Family Educational Rights and Privacy Acts
+FERPA-Family Educational Rights and Privacy Acts and Child Find services

 Parents have the right to inspect and review all educational records, seek to amend educational records, and have some control over the disclosure of information from educational records.
 As a parent, you have the right to consent to disclosures and to file a complaint with the U.S. Department of Education.
 Copies of FERPA are available for parents at the front desk.